 So when plotting your story, make certain that its plot is logical, that it builds with each try-fail cycle, and that you have a powerful ending that leaves the reader thinking and emotionally moved.

-4. The story has missing elements.
 This is the most frequent problem, and the hardest to solve.